PierreBorine/ags-config/README.md

 ```
 > [!NOTE]
 > Local `vars.ts` & `_base16.scss` are ignored by the Nix bundler, they are instead re-generated with Nix.

+## Thanks
+To [matt1432](https://git.nelim.org/matt1432/nixos-configs) for sharing such a nice Ags config.